hikarocordeiro/mailerlite/readme.md

 ## Client

-There is a client that can be used to access API, check for the correct URL case you're running on a different machine than server.
+There is a client that can be used to access API, check for the correct URL in case you're running on a different machine than server.
 Files to check under client:

 ```